Welding Gloves vs Regular Work Gloves: What’s the Difference?

 Heat Resistant Welding Gloves are protective gloves designed for welding and other hot work tasks where the hands may be exposed to sparks, spatter, hot surfaces, radiant heat, and mechanical wear.
 They are commonly made with leather because leather provides strong abrasion resistance and better heat protection than many general-purpose glove materials.

 Welding gloves are also shaped differently from many standard work gloves.
 They often include extended cuffs to help protect the wrist and lower forearm, which are common exposure areas during welding.
-The Canadian Centre for Occupational Health and Safety recommends gauntlet-type leather gloves or similar protection for welding to help protect the hands, wrists, and forearms.
+Depending on the welding process, the glove may also need more insulation, better dexterity, or heavier construction.

-Different welding processes may require different glove designs.
-For example, TIG welding often requires more finger control and a tighter fit, while MIG, stick, flux-cored welding, or cutting may require heavier insulation and greater coverage.
-The American Welding Society notes that glove selection should be based on the welding process, heat level, and need for dexterity.
+For example, TIG welding usually requires more finger control and a closer fit, while MIG, stick, flux-cored welding, or cutting may require heavier gloves with more heat protection and coverage.

 What Are Regular Work Gloves?